nigelhorne/Config-Abstraction/README.md

 - `config_files`

-    An arrayref of files to look for in the configration directories.
+    An arrayref of files to look for in the configuration directories.
     Put the more important files later,
     since later files override earlier ones.